RHasan97/Snake-Recognizer/README.md

 **Data Cleaning:** The longest portion of the time spent was this one.
 There were numerous noises as I collected the data from the browser.
 Additionally, some of the photographs contained different shapes and objects.
 Using Fastai ImageClassifierCleaner, I updated and cleaned the data.
 Except for the last occasion, which was the last iteration of the model, I purged the data after every training or fine-tuning session. <br/>

 # Model Deployment
 I deployed to model to HuggingFace Spaces Gradio App.
-The implementation can be found in the `App` folder or [here]([https://huggingface.co/spaces/msideadman/cap-recognizer](https://huggingface.co/spaces/Rhasan97/snake-recognizer). <br/>
+The implementation can be found in the `App` folder [here](https://huggingface.co/spaces/Rhasan97/snake-recognizer). <br/>
 <img src = "App/deployment/gradio_app.png" width="700" height="350">

 # API integration with GitHub Pages